hubmapconsortium/portal-visualization/README.md

 # portal-visualization
-Given HuBMAP Dataset JSON, creates a Vitessce configuration
+Given HuBMAP Dataset JSON, creates a Vitessce configuration.
+Included as a submodule in [portal-ui](https://github.com/hubmapconsortium/portal-ui).

 ## Background

 Data for the Vitessce visualization almost always comes via raw data that is processed by [ingest-pipeline](https://github.com/hubmapconsortium/ingest-pipeline) airflow dags.
 Harvard often contributes our own custom pipelines to these dags that can be found in [portal-containers](https://github.com/hubmapconsortium/portal-containers).
 The outputs of these pipelines are then converted into view configuration for Vitessce in the [portal backend](https://github.com/hubmapconsortium/portal-ui/tree/master/context/app/api/vitessce_confs) when a `Dataset` that should be visualized is requested in the client.
 The view configurations are built using the [Vitessce-Python API](https://vitessce.github.io/vitessce-python/index.html).

 ### Imaging Data

 HuBMAP receives various imaging modalities (microscopy and otherwise).
 The processing is fairly uniform, and always includes running [ome-tiff-pyramid](https://github.com/hubmapconsortium/ome-tiff-pyramid) + a [pipeline](https://github.com/hubmapconsortium/portal-containers/tree/main/containers/ome-tiff-offsets) for extracting byte offsets to [optimize visualization](https://github.com/hms-dbmi/viv/tree/master/tutorial#viewing-in-avivator) load speeds of large imaging datasets.
 Vitessce is able to view OME-TIFF files directly via [Viv](https://github.com/hms-dbmi/viv).
-Two pipelines are commonly used for processing the image data with a more analytic orientation: [Cytokit](https://github.com/hubmapconsortium/codex-pipeline) is used to produce segmentations (+ stitching if the input data is tiled) for downstream analysis and [SPRM](https://github.com/hubmapconsortium/sprm) is one such analytic pipeline that does clustering and quantification.
+Two pipelines are commonly used for processing the image data with a more analytic orientation:
+[Cytokit](https://github.com/hubmapconsortium/codex-pipeline) is used to produce segmentations (+ stitching if the input data is tiled) for downstream analysis and [SPRM](https://github.com/hubmapconsortium/sprm) is one such analytic pipeline that does clustering and quantification.
 Below are common questions and answers for imaging modalities:

 <details><summary>Has the data been validated via ingest-validation-tools and confirmed to be viewable using Avivator (which loads data almost identically to what is in the portal)?</summary>